ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Once you are ready to start coding, see:

-- :ref:`dev_practices` for information on how development is conducted in PyAnsys repositories
+- :ref:`development_practices` for information on how development is conducted in PyAnsys repositories
 - :ref:`best_practices` for information on how to style and format your code to adhere to PyAnsys standards